 Next, we must define the initial sharing privileges and the distribution license of the module.

 Finally, we must specify any additional functionality.
-This is where we will explain cron jobs, event handlers and any special widgets or operations the module must have.
+This is where we will explain cron jobs, event handlers and any special widgets or operations the module will have.

 Reached this point we have a clear idea of everything we need to create our module and we can start coding.